 Describes the actual activity that comprises the interaction.
 In the example above, the predicate is download.

 NOTE: The predicate you define during data import configuration becomes an interaction choice when you define conditions and rules for marketing metrics for analytics and reports.
 Depending on your scenario, the predicate needs to be unique.

 When you aggregate contact data from different sources, it is necessary that this data contains information about the user identification in the respective systems.
 Visitors are usually mapped to contacts when they log in or after they enter information in Sitefinity CMS forms.
 With this type of data import, you aim at mapping the contacts from the current data source to contacts from another data source through their IDs, so that Sitefinity Insight identifies the visitors from different sources as one and the same contact and uses these details in the contact profile.

 Thus, contact mapping describes how a contact is represented in different systems.
 For example: mydomain.com/Contact1 <-> CRM/ContactA

 For more information, see SubjectMapping.

-Contact metadata comprise any additional information about a contact, apart from contact ID.
+Contact metadata comprises any additional information about a contact, apart from the contact ID.
 This includes email address, company, phone, location, and so on.
 Contact attributes are represented by subject metadata.